-(b) Line for fresh and tropical waters.
-(1) Except as under paragraph (b)(4) of this section, a horizontal line for fresh and tropical waters may be assigned at the vessel owner's request.

-(2) The line must be nine inches long and one inch wide and located above and to the left of the tonnage mark at a distance equal to one forty-eighth of the distance from the top of the flat keel to the tonnage mark.
+- (1) General Except as under paragraph (b)(4) of this section, a horizontal line for fresh and tropical waters may be assigned at the vessel owner's request. - (2) Characteristics of Fresh and Tropical Waters Line The line must be nine inches long and one inch wide and located above and to the left of the tonnage mark at a distance equal to one forty-eighth of the distance from the top of the flat keel to the tonnage mark.
 The tonnage mark and the line for fresh and tropical waters must be connected by a vertical line one inch wide.
-(See the figure in §69.183(a).)

-(3) The line for fresh and tropical waters must be designated by a welded bead or other permanent mark nine inches long placed along the upper edge of the line.

-(4) For vessels with a load line mark, if the load line assigning authority certifies that the load line mark was located as though the second deck were the freeboard deck, a line for fresh and tropical waters must not be placed on the vessel.
+(See the figure in § 69.183(a).) - (3) Permanent Marking Requirements The line for fresh and tropical waters must be designated by a welded bead or other permanent mark nine inches long placed along the upper edge of the line. - (4) Restrictions When Only Low Tonnage is Assigned For vessels with a load line mark, if the load line assigning authority certifies that the load line mark was located as though the second deck were the freeboard deck, a line for fresh and tropical waters must not be placed on the vessel.

+(c) Freeboard Deck Mark

-(c) Freeboard deck mark.
-A vessel assigned two gross and two net register tonnages which has more than one deck and no load line mark assigned must have a mark on each side of the vessel with the same dimensions and location as the freeboard deck line mark under §42.13-20 of this chapter, except that the mark must be located directly above the tonnage mark.
+A vessel assigned two gross and two net register tonnages which has more than one deck and no load line mark assigned must have a mark on each side of the vessel with the same dimensions and location as the freeboard deck line mark under § 42.13-20 of this chapter, except that the mark must be located directly above the tonnage mark.

-(d) The line of the second deck.
+(d) The Line of the Second Deck

 The line of the second deck must not be marked on the side of the vessel, except in the case of a freeboard deck line mark placed at the location of the second deck if the second deck is the actual freeboard deck for purposes of a vessel's load line assignment.
+This prohibition shall not be construed to prohibit the assignment of a freeboard deck line mark under load line requirements at the location of the second deck if the second deck is the actual freeboard deck for purposes of load line assignment.

-(e) Color of markings.
+(e) Color of Markings

 All markings under this section must be maintained in either a light color on a dark background or a dark color on a light background.